Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Introduction

-In this paper, we propose a physics model constrained learning algorithm so that it can guide the estimation in the conventional GAN framework.
+In this paper, we propose a GAN model constrained by a physics model for image restoration and low-level vision tasks.
 The physics model ensures that the estimated result (i.e., $\mathcal{G}(y)$) should be consistent with the observed image $y$.
-The GAN with the physics model constrained learning algorithm is jointly trained in an end-to-end fashion.
-We show that the proposed algorithm is a flexible framework which can be applied to a variety of image restoration and related low-level vision problems.
-It performs favorably against state-of-the-art methods on each task.
-Figure~\ref{fig:teaser} shows two applications of the proposed algorithm.
+The proposed physics constrained GAN model is jointly trained in an end-to-end fashion.
+We show that the proposed algorithm can be effectively applied to a variety of image restoration and low-level vision problems (see Figure~\ref{fig:teaser}).